Do you want to start earning money and selling your skills as a freelance coder?

 Is Upwork for you?

-To share my personal experience as a freelance Python programmer, I have created a free webinar “How to build your high-income skill Python”.
-In this webinar, I have analyzed the state-of-the-art in the Python freelancing market.
+To share my personal experience as a freelance Python programmer, I have created a free webinar “How to build your high-income skill Python” in which I explain the state-of-the-art in the Python freelancing market.
+Feel free to join! 🙂

 Most of my freelancing clients came from my large email list of Python learners and practitioners with thousands of coders.
 If you are serious in becoming a sought-after Python freelancer, start building your own community around your main freelancing skill.
 For example, I focus on giving a lot of value first — without expecting anything in return — just because I like to give and I like to help.
 As it turns out, a nice side-effect is that ultimately, this will increase your perceived (and true) value to others — the marketplace — and will increase your hourly rate when selling your skills.